ngbao245/bibo-hub/notes/README.md

 4. Ctrl+A to select all code in block
 5. Ctrl+C to copy as plain text

+### Vocab Blocks (note/ielts/course types only)
+1. Click `Vocab` button in toolbar
+2. 4-cell grid appears: Definition, Example, Synonym, Antonym
+3. Click any cell to type content
+4. Enter key adds new line within cell
+5. Click `−` button at center intersection to delete entire block
+6. Block saves as HTML and restores on reload

 ### Mobile Usage
 1. Tap ☰ to open sidebar
 2. Select note from list